agateau/blog/projects/plouf/index.md

 Download [plouf-1.1.adf][adf] to play Plouf! on your Amiga or with an emulator like [FS-UAE][].

-You can also clone the source code from github:
+You can also clone the source code from GitHub:
 <https://github.com/agateau/plouf>.
 Plouf! has been written using AMOS, a
 game-friendly Basic.